10 Easy to Grow Vegetables for Beginner Gardeners

 Green Beans

-I’ve never had a problem growing green beans.
-You can grow either a bush bean or a pole bean.
-If you choose the pole bean then you will need to have a trellis that it can grow up.
 I prefer the pole bean because it can be kind of hard hunting for beans all over the ground with the bush varieties.
 Seeds should be planted in the ground after the danger of frost has past.
 Most varieties take 50-70 days until harvest.

 Cucumbers

 Cucumbers are another really easy crop to grow.
-They’re pretty prolific so unless you plan on canning or preserving them 3-4 plants should be plenty for fresh eating.
-They are a vine as well so you will need to trellis them.
+They’re pretty prolific, so unless you plan on canning or preserving them, 3-4 plants should be plenty for fresh eating.
+They are a vine as well so, you will need to trellis them.
 Seeds should be planted in the ground after the danger of frost has past.
 Most varieties take 50-60 days until harvest.

 Zucchini